JuliaDynamics/ConcurrentSim.jl/docs/src/index.md

 SimJulia contains tutorials, in-depth documentation, and a large number of examples.
 Most of the tutorials and the examples are borrowed from the SimPy distribution to allow a direct comparison and an easy migration path for users.
 The examples of continuous time simulation are heavily influenced by the examples in the DISCO library.

-New ideas or interesting examples are always welcome and can be submitted as an issue or a pull request on GitHub.
+New ideas or interesting examples are always welcome and can be submitted as an issue or a pull Request on GitHub.

 ### Authors